The Centre for Work-Integrated Learning (WIL)

 -

-Another four additional Professional Development courses added and three additional faculties (Applied Health Sciences, Environment, and Science) join the program.
+Another four additional Professional Development undergraduate courses added and three additional faculties (Applied Health Sciences, Environment, and Science) join the program.

 -